St. Louis Salvation Army assistance programs.

 The Salvation Army has a number of community centers across Missouri, including in St. Louis.
 Most of the financial and other assistance available is focused on helping people meet their basic needs in a crisis.
-This includes, but is not limited to, such support as rent and utility assistance, clothing, food, and more.
+This includes, but is not limited to, such support as helping with rent and utility assistance, clothing, food, and more.
 The St. Louis locations of the Salvation Army will also generally offer services such as job placement, counseling, and more general casework.
 They can also help victims of domestic violence, and provide emotional support and other resources as needed.

 Helping seniors and people over 55 is a focus.
 This segment of the population is the fasted-growing demographic in Missouri and across the nation.
 Each and every year the Salvation Army provides assistance to thousands of senior citizens and elderly individuals in St. Louis.
 The agency either directly operates, or partners with, senior centers, charities, and non-profits.
 Seniors can gather to be served a meal, learn new skills, socialize, or attend workshops that provide information on programs such as Medicare or social security.
 There are a number of other ways that senior citizens can get help from charities and the government.

 Educational classes, free lunch programs, pre-retirement seminars, and also faith and fellowship are all offered as part of Senior Services.
 Another resource is Camp Mihaska, which provides seniors the opportunity to gather and enjoy social services.
 Another option is the St. Louis Booth Manor Senior Living Center, which offers seniors and the elderly housing in an atmosphere of acceptance and encouragement.
 The center will also offer additional social services to clients.